 So, if you’ve got water stains on your ceiling or on some ceiling tiles, here’s what you need to do to get things looking good again:

-• First off, you need to fix the source of the problem.
-This is absolutely a water_stainno-brainer, but believe me, people forget this all the time.
+- First off, you need to fix the source of the problem.
+This is absolutely a no-brainer, but believe me, people forget this all the time.
 Repainting and sealing your water stains on the ceiling will be an exercise in futility if you don’t first find the source of the problem and repair it.
 Get a roofer out to your home if necessary.
 Tighten your plumbing connections.
 Install some heat tapes on your roof if the leaks are from ice backup.
 Whatever you need to do, find the source of the leak and fix it.

-• Secondly, after you’ve fixed the source of the water problem, now it’s time to tackle the issue from a paint perspective.
+- Secondly, after you’ve fixed the source of the water problem, now it’s time to tackle the issue from a paint perspective.
 And the place to start, is with a good primer.
 We recommend Zinsser’s BIN Stain Blocking Primer.
 It’s a little expensive, but it works.
 Everytime.
 Period.
 And that makes it worth it.
 At any rate, pick up a quart or a pint or whatever and spot prime all those rusty areas.

-• Once the rust spots are primed, it’s just a matter of painting your ceiling.
+- Once the rust spots are primed, it’s just a matter of painting your ceiling.
 Don’t waste your time trying to save time by touching up just those spots–that never works and you’ll end up repainting the ceiling anyway.
 So skip the “time-saving step” and go straight to a full paint job of your ceiling.
 And for this, we recommend you use a good, waterbased ceiling paint in a finish of your choosing.

 And that’s it.
 That’s all that’s necessary to painting over rusty water spots on your ceilings–whether your ceilings are plaster, drywall or even those drop-ceiling tiles.
 It’s a quick project and it will make a huge improvement in the look of your home or your business.